9harshit/us-housing-supply-demand-analysis/README.md

 ## Notes
  - Deeper analysis can be done by income of households, type of families and their background, other factors like type of schools (public or private) etc.
- - Study can be done from city based on aggregate to county and aggregating to analysis state wise trends
+ - Study can be done from city based on aggregate to county and aggregating to analysis state wise trends.
+ - Tracking future or current developments in an area can also help in predicting future house price treds.

 ***Raw Dataset present in the repo.
 Only housing unit dataset was created manaully because the file was getting corrupted when imported using pandas***
 ***ALL dataset are downloaded from official USA government sites